okertanov/Icoon/README.md

  - To add preprocess local html files in comments to prelaunch app or so (for security reason file:// scheme only)
      <!-- @command line with arguments@ -->
  - To add WebPreferences (setWebGLEnabled:YES, etOfflineWebApplicationCacheEnabled:YES)
- - Installed Application icons animation/sliding
+ - Installed Application icons animation/sliding (get image(icon) url for app name/bundle/etc)

 Footnotes
 ---------